// the machinist's manual · v0.1

 shell

-$ machine secrets <project> # syncs every .envrc using `use op_env` in that VM $ machine secrets <project> <repo> # narrow to one repo within a multi-repo project
+$ machine secrets <project> # syncs every .envrc using `use op_env` in that VM $ machine secrets <project> --repo <repo> # narrow to one repo within a multi-repo project

 machine secrets reads the Environment from 1Password (Touch ID), pipes the rendered KEY=value pairs into the VM, and writes them to $XDG_RUNTIME_DIR/dev-secrets/<env-id>.env — tmpfs, mode 600, gone on reboot.
 The op_env direnv helper loads that cache when you cd into the project.
 No host-side disk path is involved.